Prevention and Treatment Strategies for Achilles Injury - Part 2

 The most common methods used are ultrasound and heat.
-Ultrasound or TENS (Transcutaneous Electrical Nerve Stimulation) simply uses a light electrical pulse to stimulate the affected area.
+Ultrasound or TENS (Transcutaneous Electrical Nerve Stimulation) uses a light electrical pulse to stimulate the affected area.
 While heat, in the form of a ray lamp or hot water bottle, is very effective in stimulating blood flow to the damaged tissues.
-Secondly, to remove the unwanted scar tissue it is vital that you start to massage the injured tendon and connecting muscles.
+Secondly, to remove the unwanted scar tissue, you must start to massage the injured tendon and connecting muscles.
 While ultrasound and heat will help the injured area, they will not remove the scar tissue.
 Only massage will be able to do that.
 To start with, the Achilles tendon may be quite tender.
-So, start with a light stroke and gradually increase the pressure until you are able to use firm strokes.
+So, start with a light stroke and gradually increase the pressure until you can use firm strokes.
 Concentrate your effort at the direct point of injury and use your thumbs to get in as deep as possible to break down the scar tissue.

 Just a few final points

 Be sure to drink plenty of fluid during your injury rehabilitation.
 The extra fluid will help to flush a lot of the waste products from your body.
 Also, I recommend you purchase a special ointment to use for your massage called "Arnica".
 This special ointment is extremely useful in treating soft tissue injuries, like sprains and tears.
 Arnica can be purchased at most health food shops and pharmacies.